-Love locks bridges are a fun display of affection and a sweet symbol of everlasting love.
-And, there happen to be plenty of locations around the world where you can place a love lock with your sweetheart.
+Love locks are a fun display of affection and a sweet symbol of your lifelong commitment to one another.
+Fortunately, there are numerous locations around the world where you and your sweetheart can place a love lock.

 What Is a Love Lock?

-A love lock is a padlock couples place on a bridge, fence, statue, or installation to commemorate their indestructible bond.
-Often the padlocks are engraved with the couple’s name and the date while others go further with ribbons and stickers.
+A love lock is a padlock that couples place on a bridge, fence, statue, or other installation to commemorate their indestructible bond.
+Often padlocks are engraved with the couple’s name and the date, while others go further with ribbons and stickers.

-The love lock tradition purportedly dates back to a Serbian World War One romance tale.
-Its popularity in recent years can, however, be traced to the 2006 best-selling Italian novel-turned-film, Ho Voglia di Te (“I Want You”) by Federico Moccia.
+The love lock tradition reportedly dates back to a Serbian World War I romance tale.
+Its popularity in recent years, however, can be traced to the 2006 best-selling Italian novel-turned-film, Ho Voglia di Te (“I Want You”) by Federico Moccia.
 In the book, a couple affixes a love lock to Rome’s Ponte Milvio bridge to declare their love unbreakable.
 Since then, enamored sweethearts have been doing the same around the world.

-Whether in Rome, Paris, Amsterdam, or Curaçao, seal your love with a kiss then lock it to a bridge at one of these romantic locations.
+So seal your love with a kiss and then lock it to a bridge at one of these romantic locations.

 Most Ljubavi, Vrnjačka Banja, Serbia

-Most Ljubavi is the love locks bridge that reportedly started it all over a century ago.
-After a Serbian couple named Nada and Relja were separated during the First World War, Nada died of a broken heart after Relja fell for another woman.
-Upon hearing the story, women in Vrnjačka Banja starting inscribing their names and that of their partners on padlocks and sticking them to the railings of the bridge where Nada and Relja used to meet, thus starting a tradition that would last until today.
+Most Ljubavi is the love lock bridge that reportedly started the trend over a century ago.
+After a Serbian couple named Nada and Relja were separated during World War I, Nada died of a broken heart after Relja fell for another woman.
+Upon hearing the story, women in Vrnjačka Banja started inscribing their names and those of their partners on padlocks and sticking them to the railings of the bridge where Nada and Relja used to meet, starting a tradition that is still going strong.

 Punda Love Heart, Willemstad, Curaçao

-Curaçao is a dushi (meaning “sweet" in Papiamento) destination, loved by couples all around the world and its colorful capital Willemstad feels like a slice of Europe in the Caribbean.
+Curaçao is a dushi (meaning "sweet" in Papiamento) destination, loved by couples around the world.
+Its colorful capital Willemstad feels like a slice of Europe in the Caribbean.
 Against the backdrop of the Queen Emma Bridge and the island’s iconic Handelskade Street, couples can lock in their love at the Punda Love Heart installation.
 Created by Carlos Blaaker in February 2017, this statue in the heart of the city reminds couples to live in the moment and soak up the best of the island.

 Pont des Artes, Paris, France

-Indisputably the most famous love locks bridge, Pont des Arts draws in lovers from far and wide.
-Its sheer popularity and thousands of locks caused the bridge to buckle under the pressure resulting in a ban on locks being placed altogether.
-You might not be able to add yours, but the pedestrian-only Pont des Arts Bridge over the River Seine is still a scenic spot for a stroll.
+Pont des Arts, undeniably the most famous love lock bridge, attracts lovers from all over the world.
+Its popularity caused the bridge to buckle under the pressure of the thousands of locks, resulting in a ban on their placement.
+You might not be able to add yours, but the pedestrian-only Pont des Arts Bridge over the River Seine is still a scenic spot for a stroll while in Paris.